ncatlab/nlab-content/pages/5/6/3/7/17365/content.md

   \,.
 $$

-Applying the adjunction isomorphism diagonally gives a bijection to diagrams of this form:
+Applying the adjunction isomorphism diagonally   gives a natural bijection to diagrams of this form:

 $$
   \array{